GD&T Trainer

 Who Uses This Simulator?

-This GD&T trainer is designed for mechanical engineering students, CNC machinists, quality control inspectors, GD&T certification candidates (ASME and ETI), CAD designers, manufacturing engineers, and vocational/TVET instructors who need a quick, visual, and interactive way to learn or review geometric tolerancing concepts.
+This GD&T trainer is designed for mechanical engineering students, CNC machinists, quality control inspectors, GD&T certification candidates (ASME and ETI), CAD designers, manufacturing engineers, and vocational/engineering education instructors who need a quick, visual, and interactive way to learn or review geometric tolerancing concepts.
 Whether you are preparing for the ASME GD&T Professional certification or simply need to decode a feature control frame on a shop-floor drawing, this simulator provides instant visual feedback across all 14 symbols and their tolerance zones.

 Explore Related Simulators